 How does it work?

-Temperature-sensitive elements are used in mixing valves to expand and contract based on modulating water supply temperatures.
+These shower valves keep a lot of hot water in storage and mix in the appropriate quantity of cold water to produce the ideal temperature.
 The water remains constant by keeping the slide valve at an adjustable amount of hot and cold water as the element contracts and expands.

 In case of water shortage, the valve will automatically close off the hot water supply when the element expands and pushes the slide valve down, preventing scalding by cutting off the water supply.